Letian-Wang/Server-Policy/Detailed tutorial on SSH.md

                 /etc/ssh/ssh_host_rsa_key
-            2. Generate the fingerprint by: ssh-keygen -l -f ssh_host_rsa_key.pub, provide it to the client for comparison SHA256 is a new-version encoding of the the keys
+            2. Generate the fingerprint by: ssh-keygen -l -f ssh_host_rsa_key.pub, provide it to the client for comparison.
+Note that SHA256 is a new-version encoding of the the keys
-            3. Update the table above if

-            2. The system may undergoes a majory system upgrade
-            3. someone may have re-generated the host key by reinstalling the ssh, or in /etc/ssh/ ssh-keygen
+            3. The reason: The system may undergoes a majory system upgrade, or the keys are re-generated by reinstalling the ssh or by "ssh-keygen"

         Detailed explanation on public key/host key:
             public key: https://www.ssh.com/ssh/keygen/